KSU-MS/mcap_parser/README.md

 # WIP
- - [-] Get mcap basic parsing done
+ - [x] Get mcap basic parsing done
  - [ ] Get a file out in the omni format
- - [ ] Write the thread dispatcher
+ - [x] Write the thread dispatcher
  - [ ] Make GUI
  - [ ] Package better
  - [ ] IDK

+ Not in any particular order, if anyone feels like helping that would be cool